jmhodges/copyfighter/README.md

 Why not just use Go's heap profiler to fix these problems when they show up?

-Because copyfighter can find problems before you ship your code to production so you can prevent them before they matter.
+Because copyfighter can find problems before you put your code in production.
+It's nice to prevent issues before they matter.